joecorcoran/talks/ruby-rust/ruby-rust.md

 end
 ```

 ^ FFI provided the same basics as DL but added extra funtionality; cross-platform support and cross-Ruby support (MRI, JRuby, Rubinius).
-Made it easier to work with structs, arrays etc.
+Made it easier to work with structs, arrays etc. Notice the function signature is expressed as Ruby symbols instead of C-like strings.
+Nicer!

 ---